 Then she comes to Mr. Rochart’s house and meets his daughter, Dorie.
 But Dorie is not like other cursed children, and has powers unlike anything Jane has ever seen.
 Will she stay and become the child’s governess?
 Has she finally found a home where she will no longer have to hide her face behind a veil?
 And what of the strange house that Mr. Rochart inhabits, with woods that make horses skittish?

-- The Dragonlance Chronicles Reread: Dragons of Spring Dawning Part 2, Chapters 2 and 3 19 mins ago on
+- The Dragonlance Chronicles Reread: Dragons of Spring Dawning: Homecoming 6 hours ago on